 As they say: kitchens are the heart of the home.
 Well this was the kitchen when we bought the house and to follow the analogy, this kitchen was in need of heart surgery.
 It was dark, you couldn’t eat in it and it was also a dead end – you could only access it from the massive dual aspect sitting room.
 Not ideal if you have a car full of groceries!

 And here it is now: after open heart surgery!

-I’m not going to bore you with all the structural changes (you can see the before and after floor plan here) but as you can see it’s now a bright kitchen/diner.
+I’m not going to bore you with all the structural changes but as you can see it’s now a bright kitchen/diner.
 To lighten the room, I wanted a kitchen that was light but not all white.